 Description: The main objective of the elective is to expose the students to the variety of skin lesions that are evaluated by histology in dermatopathology (nevi, melanoma, cutaneous carcinomas, psoriasis, lupus erythematous, drug eruptions, infections by bacteria, viruses and mycobacterial, among others).
 This is accomplished at regular daily sign-out at the microscope, where slides are reviewed together and clinical correlations discussed for interesting cases.
 By the end of the elective period, students are typically proficient in the histologic diagnosis of common skin lesions such as basal cell and squamous cell carcinomas, actinic keratosis, cysts and melanocytic nevi, and know the clincal appearance of these lesions.
 The students will participate in daily signout and give a brief (5-10 minute) oral presentation to the attending faculty members and rotating residents on one interesting case from the biopsies reviewed during the elective.
 NOTE: Prerequisite - student must have satisfactorily completed a Dermatology rotation prior to taking this rotation.

 Please note, osteopathic students are invited to schedule electives beginning in January of their senior year.

 *Students interested in scheduling Derm 4004A are required to have completed a one month dermatology elective.

 How to Apply

-You will receive a confirmation letter from either the Case Registrar's office or the VSLO application process once your application is complete and all documents are received.
+You will receive a confirmation letter from either the VSLO application process or the Case Registrar's office once your application is complete and all documents are received.
 In addition, you will receive communication from the Medical Student Credentialing office regarding orientation on your first day of the elective.